gastonstat/harry-potter-data/README.md

 ------------------------------------------------------------------------

-## Content
+# 2) Content

-The content of this repo is divided in three directories, each one containing different types of files.
+The content of this repo is divided in **three directories**, each one containing different types of files.

 -   [csv-data-file/](csv-data-file) contains the text of all Harry Potter books in a single CSV file.

--   [rda-data-files/](rda-data-files) contains the seven Harry Potter books stored in R-Data (binary) files—one filer per book.
+-   [rda-data-files/](rda-data-files) contains the seven Harry Potter books stored in R-Data (binary) files—one file per book.

 -   [sentiment-lexicons/](sentiment-lexicons) contains a handful of
     sentiment lexicons, also stored in R-Data (binary) files—one file